RECENT AND ONGOING STUDIES

 We collected saliva and blood samples from women at several reproductively relevant time points throughout their menstrual cycles, as well as information about their health behaviors and psychosocial wellness.
 There were significant differences in immune and hormone patterns across the menstrual cycle in sexually active vs. abstinent women, with changes that reflected trade-offs between immune defense and reproduction.

 MEN'S CONDOM-RELATED DECISION-MAKING

-This ongoing study aims to understand individual differences and contextual factors related to men's decisions to use condoms.
-Participants fill out surveys about their sexual attitudes, behaviors, and health.
-They also complete a hypothetical sexual decision-making task on a computer in a private room and watch a short, sexually explicit video.
+This study aimed to understand individual differences and contextual factors related to men's decisions to use condoms.
+Participants filled out surveys about their sexual attitudes, behaviors, and health.
+They also completed a hypothetical sexual decision-making task on a computer in a private room and watched a short, sexually explicit video.

 Study sessions last approximately one hour in our lab on the Indiana University Bloomington campus.
 Compensation includes $10 for the lab session and a $5 bonus for arriving on time, for total potential earnings of $15.

 Participants in this study are only recruited by referral from our collaborators at Indiana University.